BilodeauGroup/PepFoundry/README.md

 ## 1. Installation Guide

 ### 1.1.
-Creating an Anaconda Environment with PepFoundry
+Creating an Environment with PepFoundry

-To create the environment with all required packages, simply download the file: **`setup_pepfoundry.sh`** and run the following script in your terminal:
+To automatically create the environment with all required packages, download the file **`setup_pepfoundry.sh`** and run the following command:

 ```sh
 bash setup_pepfoundry.sh
 ```

 ### 1.2.
 Creating an Anaconda Environment Manually
-Alternatively, you can create the environment manually by running the following commands manually in the terminal:
+Alternatively, you can create an Anaconda environment manually by running the following commands manually in the terminal:

 #### 1.2.1.
 Creating the Environment